Morgan Stanley's German head offers resignation: sources

 Because nationalization of assets is a tough sell among free-market politicians, Notheis advised Mappus to find external endorsement, according to the emails.

 "Ideally find a renowned economist who thinks it's a good thing.
-It should be somebody who owes you a favor," according to the emails published in Handelsblatt.
+It should be somebody who owes you a favour," according to the emails published in Handelsblatt.

 He also advised Mappus not to get a second opinion.
 "You're going to get calls from numerous bankers.
 They will urge you to give them a mandate.
 You have to turn all of them down and tell them you are all set for advisers.
 And please pull this off.
 Otherwise it just causes sand in the gearbox and I really can't deal with that right now."